dusterherz/apiai-python-webhook-serializer/README.md

-# apiai-python-webhook-objects
+# Apiai Python Webhook Serializer

-Convert apiai webhook request and response to a proper python object
+Convert apiai webhook requests and responses to a python object with a proper Serializer.

+In Progress